 KEYreit board rejects Huntingdon Capital's partial bid

-TORONTO Feb 15 (Reuters) - KEYreit, which owns small retail properties across Canada, on Friday rejected an unsolicited partial takeover bid from Huntingdon Capital Corp , saying the proposal was inadequate, coercive and highly opportunistic.
+TORONTO (Reuters) - KEYreit (KRE_u.TO), which owns small retail properties across Canada, on Friday rejected an unsolicited partial takeover bid from Huntingdon Capital Corp (HNT.TO), saying the proposal was inadequate, coercive and highly opportunistic.

 "The partial offer fails to provide unitholders with an appropriate control premium for the units purchased, and provides no premium for units not purchased," said Donald Biback, who heads the property owner's board of trustees.

-Richmond, British Columbia-based Huntingdon, which already owns 5.4 percent of KEY's issued and outstanding trust units, in late January made an offer to acquire about 6.6 million, or 45 percent of KEY's units not already owned by it for C$7 in cash per unit.
+Richmond, British Columbia-based Huntingdon, which already owns 5.4 percent of KEY's issued and outstanding trust units, in late January made an offer to acquire about 6.6 million, or 45 percent, of KEY's units it does not already own for C$7 in cash per unit.